Volunteering

 What skills do I need?

-• Basic computer skills - you may be helping someone with email, showing someone how to use a computer and the internet, and placing holds on books using the library catalogue
+You may be helping someone with email, showing someone how to use a computer and the internet, and placing holds on books using the library catalogue.

-• Interpersonal skills - you will be communicating and supporting a diverse range of library members, including families, and volunteering as part of a team supported by library staff
+You will be communicating and supporting a diverse range of library members, including families, and volunteering as part of a team supported by library staff.

-• Enthusiasm - you will share a love of books, and enthusiasm for everything a library has to offer, you will encourage people to join the library, help them make the most of their membership, signpost people to activities, and promote national initiatives such as the annual Summer Reading Challenge
+You will share a love of books, and enthusiasm for everything a library has to offer, you will encourage people to join the library, help them make the most of their membership, signpost people to activities, and promote national initiatives such as the annual Summer Reading Challenge.

-• Basic literacy and maths skills - you will put library book stock in order, help people explore the library book shelves, handle cash and use the library till
+You will put library book stock in order, help people explore the library book shelves, handle cash and use the library till.

-• Organisation skills - you may be unlocking and locking up of the library building and setting/un-setting the intruder alarm
+You may be unlocking and locking up of the library building and setting / un-setting the intruder alarm.

 Where can I volunteer?

-We are looking for volunteers across Derby Community Libraries
+We are looking for volunteers across Derby Libraries:

 • Allenton Library